sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 The traditional work around is to unroll the loop and add a Gosched.

 ```
-In Windows 3.1 we had this thing called "Yield()" which now has become a Javascript callabck or "GoSched()"
+In Windows 3.1 we had this thing called "Yield()" which now has become a Javascript callback or "GoSched()"
  _Actually, Go does have the ability pre-empt the routine, but only if you call something where Go can
  capture the thread in the routine.
 "Normally not a problem", means that most code will typically call
 system routines often enough for the scheduler to run._